boranh/Gouranga/README.md

 9. Dc Fan
 10. 12V adopter

-For IOT device we are using custom flutter application.
-You can also use "Blynk" by changing code in "sketch_mar08g.ino".
+we are using custom "BLYNK" application.